danactive/history/ui/README.md

 # history-app
-Photo gallery presentation layer.
-See `history` for admin tools
+Photo gallery presentation layer (frontend).
+See [history-api for the backend including APIs](../api)

 ## Environment configuration
 1. Create a `.env` file in the project root